-- 1. That Council formally approves the Treasury Management Policy and Strategy for 2018-19 and recommendations therein. - 2.
-That Council formally approves the Treasury Management Indicators, Prudential Indicators, the MRP Statement and recommendations therein.
+- 1. That the Policy & Resources Scrutiny Committee considers the Treasury Management Policy and Strategy for 2019-20 and recommendations therein. - 2.
+That the Policy & Resources Scrutiny Committee considers the Treasury Management Indicators, Prudential Indicators, the MRP Statement and recommendations therein.